 The Company has fulfilled the minimum exploration requirements and the Ininngui License area was not reduced in 2018.
+The annual license fee on the Ininngui License for year 8 and forward is approximately DKK 41.

 For both licenses, future required minimum eligible exploration expenses will be adjusted each year on the basis of the change to the Danish Consumer Price Index.